-As we found in our recent compact cameras vs smartphone photography test, your mobile is capable of taking some great pictures.
+Our most recent lab tests show that your mobile is capable of taking some great pictures.
 The latest models can even outperform some compact cameras from big names like Canon, Nikon and Fujifilm.
 So what phone should you get if you want to save on buying a standard point-and-click camera?

 From the iPhone 5s to Nokia’s Lumia 1020, we’ve rounded up the top five camera phones available.
 Read on to find out which handset will give you the best snaps.

 Smartphone reviews – all the latest handsets rated